Phimosis and Paraphimosis

 The symptoms of phimosis and paraphimosis may look like other problems or medical conditions.
-Always consult your child's doctor for a diagnosis.
+Always see your child's doctor for a diagnosis.

 How is phimosis or paraphimosis diagnosed?

-A careful physical exam by your child's doctor normally provides enough information to make a diagnosis.
+A careful physical exam by your child's doctor normally gives enough information to make a diagnosis.

 What is the treatment for phimosis and paraphimosis?

 Your child’s healthcare provider will figure out the best treatment based on: